lightscapevr/website/markdown/documentation.md

 </video>

 * Either click the  **trigger** once or hold it in to set the center point of the polygon.
 Move the controller away and click a second time or just release the  **trigger** to set the radius and complete the polygon.
-* While drawing a polygon (after setting the center point) you can choose the number of segments the polygon will have by scrolling up or down on the **touchpad**.
+* While drawing a polygon (after setting the center point) you can choose the number of segments the polygon will have by scrolling up or down on the **⋮ touchpad**.

 ### Circle tool
 The tool for drawing circles.
 Very similar to the **polygon** tool.

 * Either click the  **trigger** once or hold it in to set the center point of the circle.
 Move the controller away and click a second time or just release the  **trigger** to set the radius and complete the circle.
-* While drawing a circle (after setting the center point) you can choose the number of segments the circle will have by scrolling up or down on the **touchpad**.
+* While drawing a circle (after setting the center point) you can choose the number of segments the circle will have by scrolling up or down on the **⋮ touchpad**.

 ## Editing tools